 Men, we are not to live as victims in the present political climate, but rather in our true masculinity.
-We need to take the “red pill,” of harsh reality, joining the spiritual awakening among men, taking responsible for our inner story of pain and loss, thus allowing us to flourish in the gender wars.
+We need to take the “red pill,” of harsh reality, joining the spiritual awakening among men, taking responsibility for our inner story of pain and loss, thus allowing us to flourish in the gender wars.
 Old school patriarchy is dead, but it certainly cannot be replaced by such a movement as #AllMenCan.
 Why?
-“When you try to prove you’re not a misogynist,” observed Denise C. McAllister, “you will become enslaved to women’s will and whims….You will never be able to do enough to prove that in the deep recesses of your heart you’re not what these women think you are – a sexist pig.”
+“When you try to prove you’re not a misogynist,” observed Denise C. McAllister, “you will become enslaved to women’s will and whims… You will never be able to do enough to prove that in the deep recesses of your heart you’re not what these women think you are – a sexist pig.”

-I agree with Mark Walstrom when he says many men are angry, confused and depressed because they have lost their identities, resulting in the loss of soul.
+I agree with Mark Walstrom that many men are angry, confused and depressed because they have lost their identities, resulting in the loss of soul.
 Instead of responding as victims in the gender wars, men are starting to come to grips with their own inner story, learning to deal with their soul life.
 I share Walstrom’s perspective on the spiritual awakening among men, “The challenge many men are encountering on their path of spiritual awakening is how to integrate their more sensitive inner qualities into their way of living without losing touch with their masculine ‘warrior’ energy.
 The goal, it seems, is not to become a sensitive, new-age guy but instead embrace one’s wholeness.”

 Wholeness is found in our uniqueness as men.
 We declare with the Psalmist, “Thank you for making me so wonderfully complex!
 Your workmanship is marvelous – how well I know it” (Ps.
 139:14 NLT).
 In being shaped uniquely as men, it is imperative that we become aware of what is “under the hood” – that is, in our soul life.
 This calls for a new male sense of “consciousness” that is much more than skin deep.